 Recently, the Covid-19 pandemic highlighted just how vulnerable cultural heritage institutions are to global disasters.
 These institutions faced a range of tough decisions in the fight against coronavirus such as closing their doors to the public, severely reducing services, and staff redundancies.
 In response to these unprecedented events, alternative means of community engagement was explored by institutions like moving collections online and offering virtual tours.
 The global health crisis has been disrupting both to the communities wanting access to cultural heritage collections and to the people caring for them.
 The GLAM sector plays a vital role in our society as community hubs, informal learning environments, and protectors of our cultural heritage — so, it is essential that we put measures in place to ensure their longevity.

 The following resource briefly outlines how cultural heritage institutions might plan for disasters and how they can recover in the aftermath of a fire, flood, or earthquake.

-Cultural heritage institutions need to be prepared for disasters and emergencies: at least one museum in New Zealand each year is hit with a disaster and will need to salvage its collections.
+Cultural heritage institutions need to be prepared for disasters and emergencies: at least one museum in New Zealand each year is hit by a disaster and will need to salvage its collections.
 Creating a contingency plan is one way that institutions can prevent a disaster from turning into a tragedy.
-The Museum of New Zealand Te Papa Tongarewa have some excellent resources that can help you create disaster and emergency contingency plans for your institution.
+The Museum of New Zealand Te Papa Tongarewa has some excellent resources that can help you create disaster and emergency contingency plans for your institution.
 A good plan will detail how staff should react to several disaster scenarios, how these situations should be handled, the rescue or salvage priorities, and how the institution might recover.